Book Time Off

 As well as being cycling enthusiasts, we at Roz Buehrlen HQ also harbour a great love for books – ranging from the classics to the more contemporary.
 In this spoiler-free review, we shall briefly explore the only novel by one of the greatest writers of all time: Oscar Wilde.

 Dublin born and acquainted with Bram Stoker, Wilde was a dandy and a champion of the values of Aestheticism, a movement originating from Romanticism that advocated for the view that art should be for art’s sake – beauty for beauty’s sake.
 Wilde was the celeb of his day and ‘The Picture of Dorian Gray’ caused great controversy when it was first published in 1890 due to the story’s homoerotic undertones and was criticised for being an immoral book as the Victorians thought that literature should have an educational purpose.
 Wilde then extensively revised his novel and added an epigrammatic preface to counter those critics.
-Yet, the novel was used as evidence against Wilde during his trials and the playwright was eventually convicted of what the Victorians called an ‘act of gross indecency’, indirectly sending Wilde to his doom for being gay.
+Yet, the novel was used as evidence against Wilde during his trials and the playwright was eventually convicted of what the Victorians called an ‘act of gross indecency’, indirectly sending Wilde to his doom for being queer.

 ‘The Picture of Dorian Gray’ opens with a Bacchanalian feast for the senses in Basil Hallward’s garden and studio where the painter finishes a masterpiece as he is talking with the cynical and witty dandy Lord Henry Wotton, who is ‘a very bad influence on all his friends’, except for Basil, who is captivated by Dorian’s beauty.
 But whether the nature of painter’s devotion to the ‘young Adonis’ is of artistic idolatry, romantic feelings or both remains vague because of the times in which it was published.